-Upon arrival, all asylum seekers are offered free accommodations in a reception centre.
-On behalf of the state, the UDI delegates the responsibility for running reception centres to for-profit and non-profit operators, which compete to run the centres in open tender calls.
+Upon arrival, all asylum seekers are offered free accommodations in a reception centre.13 On behalf of the state, the UDI delegates the responsibility for running reception centres to for-profit and non-profit operators, which compete to run the centres in open tender calls.
 The UDI's requirements and guidelines for operating the asylum centres are detailed in various circulars.
 The reception system consists of different types of reception centres; however, most protection seekers will stay in an ordinary reception centre.
-The materials that reception conditions are expected to provide include 'a minimum, but adequate standard of living'.
-The centres are often located in repurposed buildings with minimum standard (closed hotels, vacant schools, barracks, etc.) because of fluctuations in arrival numbers.
+The materials that reception conditions are expected to provide include 'a minimum, but adequate standard of living'.14 The centres are often located in repurposed buildings with minimum standard (closed hotels, vacant schools, barracks, etc.) because of fluctuations in arrival numbers.
 Customizing reception to special needs is a standard element of the role of ordinary reception centres.
-Reception conditions include the use of separated sections for those with demanding health problems.
 For certain groups, such as UAMs and THB victims, modified accommodation and support are available.

 Applicants waiting for an appeal or who have received a final negative decision have the right to stay in a reception centre and will receive a reduced basic amount and fewer additional subsidies granted for the duration of their stay.
 Those granted international protection who are waiting in a reception centre for settlement in a municipality have the same rights as Norwegian citizens.
-However, those who receive a limited, one-year renewable residence permit will not be settled and will continue to live in a reception centre until the limitations on the permit have been lifted.
+However, those who receive a limited, one-year renewable residence permit will not be settled15 and will continue to live in a reception centre until the limitations on the permit have been lifted.
 Protection seekers have the right to care in the ordinary health system but under restricted conditions as defined by their asylum status.